Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach

-\begin{enumerate} \item \textbf{\ac{genalg}} \cite{elkelesh_GA}: The hyper-parameters are consistent with the ones adopted in \cite{elkelesh_GA}.
-In particular, the population size is $S=20$, and the number of truncated parents is $T=5$ for each population update iteration.
-The number of Monte-Carlo simulations for the \ac{fer} estimates in each iteration is set such that either the number of observed frame errors reaches $10^3$ or the number of simulated frames reaches $10^6$.
-The maximum number of population update iterations is $N_{pop,\max} = 1000$.
-The search and evaluation use the same \ac{cscl} decoding with the same \ac{crc} designs for each evaluation point. \item \textbf{Tabular \ac{rl} method} \cite{liao2021construction}: The discount rate is set to $1$.
+\begin{enumerate} \item \textit{Tal-Vardy} \cite{tal_construction}: The fidelity parameter is set as $\mu = 2 \lfloor \log N\rfloor$. \item \textit{\ac{genalg}} \cite{elkelesh_GA}: The hyper-parameters are consistent with the ones adopted in \cite{elkelesh_GA}: the population size is $S=20$, and the number of truncated parents is $T=5$.
+The number of Monte-Carlo simulations for each iteration's \ac{fer} estimates is set such that either the number of observed frame errors reaches $10^3$ or the number of simulated frames reaches $10^6$.
+The maximum number of population update iterations is $N_{pop} = 1000$. \item \textit{Tabular \ac{rl} method} \cite{liao2021construction}: The discount rate is set to $1$.
 The trace decay factor $\lambda$, the neighborhood update rate $\kappa$, and the exploration rate $\epsilon$ for the $\epsilon$-greedy policy are initialized as $\lambda = 0.8$, $\kappa = 1$, and $\epsilon = 0.5$, respectively.
-As the training proceeds, $\lambda$, $\kappa$, and $\epsilon$ are updated gradually toward $0.9$, $0$, and $\frac{1}{5N}$ for polar codes of length $N$, respectively.
-The maximum number of training episodes is $2 \times 10^5$. \item \textbf{\ac{imp} algorithm}: The maximum message passing iterations $M$ is set to $3$.
-For the initialization operations, the node-type embedding length is $d_{\mathrm{emb}} = 28$ and the initial local-message embedding has length $d_{\mathrm{init}} = 4$, so $d^{(0)} = 32$.
+As the training proceeds, $\lambda$, $\kappa$, and $\epsilon$ are updated gradually towards $0.9$, $0$, and $\frac{1}{5N}$ for length-$N$ polar codes, respectively.
+The maximum number of training episodes is $2 \times 10^5$. \item \textit{\ac{imp} algorithm}: The maximum message passing iterations $M$ is set to $3$.
+For initialization operations, $d_{\mathrm{loc}} = 4$ and $d_{\mathrm{type}} = 28$, so $d^{(0)} = 32$.